Bergrivier Local Municipality elections: By-elections from September 2007 to May 2011

 The following by-elections were held to fill vacant ward seats in the period between the floor crossing period in September 2007 and the election in May 2011.

 May 2011 election

 The following table shows the results of the 2011 election.

 By-elections from May 2011 to August 2016

 The following by-elections were held to fill vacant ward seats in the period between the elections in May 2011 and August 2016.

 August 2016 election

 The following table shows the results of the 2016 election.

 The local council sends two representatives to the council of the West Coast District Municipality: one from the Democratic Alliance and one from the African National Congress.

 By-elections from August 2016 to November 2021

 The DA subsequently lost one seat to the African National Congress (ANC) in a by-election on 23 August 2017.
 However, the DA won the ward back in another by-election held on 16 January 2019.
 The 2016 council composition was thus restored.

 November 2021 election

 The following table shows the results of the 2021 election.

+By-elections from November 2021

+The following by-elections were held to fill vacant ward seats in the period from November 2021.
+In ward 21, the DA candidate had their party membership terminated after switching to ActionSA, and in the by-election held on 31 August 2022, the DA candidate retained the seat for the party.